 They have a slim, low-profile silhouette and everything you need to skate hard.

-The vulcanized construction offers great board-feel and flexibility while the cushioned innersole provides all the support you need to skate the big stuff.
+The vulcanized construction offers great board-feel and flexibility while the shoes cushioned innersole provides all the support you need to skate the big stuff.

-These Reynolds from Emerica remind us of the classic styling of the Reynolds 3s.
+These Reynolds shoes from Emerica remind us of the classic styling of the Reynolds 3s.
 Mainly because they look exactly like them, but they are just as good to skate in as the Reynolds 3s too!

-To put it simply, if you like skating street or park, these are one of the best skate shoes for that.
+To put it simply, if you like skating street or park, these shoes are one of the best skate shoes for that.

 They have a suede toe so they will keep flipping until the cows come home and they have all the foam you need to do the biggest gap yet plenty of board-feel too.